 How to Make Quinoa on the Stove

 There are many different ways that you can cook up quinoa to get nearly perfect, fluffy quinoa every time, but the one foolproof method you can’t mess up is on the stove!

 I am going to say something that might surprise you, but for almost 10 years, I’ve been cooking quinoa WITHOUT rinsing it.
 I know, I know, that is completely against the books, but I guess you could say I am a bit…lazy?

-So, to rinse your quinoa, all you have to do is place it in a colander or sieve (what we use!) and run water over it for 10-20 seconds.
+So, to rinse your quinoa, all you have to do is place it in a fine mesh strainer or sieve (what we use!) and run water over it for 10-20 seconds.
 It’s as easy as that!